13 Sept. 1949.

 A. I was certain that the allies were mistaken.

 Q. Isn't it a fact that the reason you didn't go back as you were ordered to do because under the Mikhailovitch government you were a man of influence and power while under the Tito government you would simply be an army officer?
+A. No, because I was a republican even before.
+During the monarchy I was an anticommunist.
+I always acted by reason of my own conviction.

 Q. Did you ever intend to reside permanently in Egypt, either before or during the time you were there?